dylandoamaral/trakt-integration/README.md

         max_medias: 3
 ```

-There is two parameters for each sensor:
+There are two parameters for each sensor:

 - `days_to_fetch` should be a positive number
 - `max_medias` should be a positive number